KunYi/SWTG118AS_L2Switch/README.md

 ### Reset Button issues

-Need to pull high a line on the PCB
+Need to connect a 10KOhm resistor to pull high on the pink line on the PCB

 ![PCB_TOP](./pcb/PCB_Front.jpg)
 <p style="text-align: center;">Top of PCB</p>